 General Election Information

-General Municipal Elections are held the first Tuesday after the first Monday in November even years.
+General Municipal Elections are held the first Tuesday after the first Monday in November in even years.
 Special Municipal Elections may be scheduled as a result of City Council action.
 General Municipal Elections are for the election of Councilmembers and for other purposes the City Council may prescribe.
 Councilmembers serve four-year terms of office.
-The terms are staggered so that two terms expire in 2020 and three terms expire in 2022.
+The terms are staggered so that three terms expire in 2022 and two terms expire in 2024.
+This year, only residents in Council District Numbers 1, 3, and 5 will be able to vote for Council candidates in their respective Districts.
+Residents in Council District Numbers 2 and 4 will elect Councilmembers in their respective Districts in November 2024.

 Offices to be Elected

-Two full-term seats on the City Council will be up for election as part of the November 3, 2020 General Municipal Election.
-The terms for these seats will end in November 2024.
+Three full-term City Council seats representing Council District Numbers 1, 3, and 5 will be up for election as part of the November 8, 2022 General Municipal Election.
+The terms for these seats will end in November 2026.

 Eligibility Requirements to Run for Elective Office